 - Alternative and renewable fuels

 - Fuel economy improvements

 The Clean Cities Portfolio of Technologies include:

-Every month VTCCC published an e-Newsletter that highlights the latest news, upcoming events, and grant information related to alternative fuel use.
+e-Newsletters: Every month VTCCC publishes an e-Newsletter that highlights the latest news, upcoming events, and grant information related to alternative fuel use.

-The coordinator of the VTCCC at the UVM Transportation Research Center will provide Vermont representation to the regional and national Clean Cities coalitions.
-This representation will consist of conference participation and conference call meetings.
+National Representation: The coordinator of the VTCCC at the UVM Transportation Research Center represents Vermont to the regional and national Clean Cities coalitions.
+This representation consists of conference participation and conference call meetings.
 Other activities may be included as opportunities arise.